BraTS/Instructions/README.md

 All test sets will be identical to the 2016 or 2017 test data that you have already processed.
 They are co-registered, skull-stripped, resampled to 1mm^3 isotropic resolution, and aligned to the SRI space.
 Data will be in NIfTI GZIP Compressed Tar Archive (.nii.gz) format, with all header information except the spatial resolution removed, and the individual volumes will be named ‘flair.nii.gz’, ‘t1c.nii.gz’, ‘t1.nii.gz’, ‘t2.nii.gz’.
 You can use any of the BRATS training or testing image volumes to check whether your Docker image runs as expected.

 Because your container runs in an isolated environment, the data needs to be mapped into the container.
-The input data files, i.e., the ‘flair.nii.gz’, ‘t1c.nii.gz’, ‘t1.nii.gz’, ‘t2.nii.gz’ volumes, will be linked to /data and your segmentations must be placed in /data/results.
+The input data files, i.e., the ‘fla.nii.gz’, ‘t1c.nii.gz’, ‘t1.nii.gz’, ‘t2.nii.gz’ volumes, will be linked to /data and your segmentations must be placed in /data/results.
 Results should be a NIfTI file with the same resolution as the input data.
 Please call the resulting file "tumor\_'your_image'\_class.nii.gz", where ‘your\_image’ is an eight character identifier of your algorithm (id of your container, title of your code/project).
 If your algorithm returns probabilities as well, you can return them accordingly, and name them, e.g., "tumor\_'your_image'\_prob_4.nii.gz" for results of class 4.
 If your algorithm returns tissue classes, please use “tissue\_’your_name’\_wm.nii.gz” for white matter (\*'\_gm.nii.gz' and ''\*\_csf.nii.gz' for the other two).

 There should be no interaction with the container required other than running the Docker command below.

+Your code *must* accept the files *exactly* as shown here:
+- fla.nii.gz
+- t1c.nii.gz
+- t1.nii.gz
+- t2.nii.gz

 ### Computing environment & Resources